shawnduong/PXEnum/README.md

 * Apache2 Version

 # TODO
-* Made a todo list.
+* Make a todo list.

 This list is incomplete.
 Be sure to let me know if I'm missing anything!